LSD: Mechanisms of action

 Resting state fMRI BOLD-contrast imaging shows increased primary visual cortex (V1) cerebral blood flow (CBF) and increased V1 resting state functional connectivity (RSFC), which correlated more strongly with the visual hallucinatory aspect of the LSD experience.
 Increased V1 RSFC also correlated with visual analogue scale (VAS) ratings of simple hallucinations and the magnitude of CBF observed in the visual cortex correlated positively with ratings of complex imagery on the LSD-induced altered state of consciousness (ASC).

 Resting state fMRI BOLD-contrast imaging shows decreased bilateral parahippocampal (PH) resting state functional connectivity (RSFC), which correlated with the ego-dissolution aspect of the LSD experience.
 A significant relationship was also found between decreased posterior cingulate cortex (PCC) alpha power and default mode network (DMN) disintegration with ego-dissolution.

 Neuroimaging studies using resting state fMRI recently suggested that LSD changes the cortical functional architecture.
 These modifications spatially overlap with the distribution of serotonergic receptors.
 In particular, increased connectivity and activity were observed in regions with high expression of 5-HT_{2A} receptor, while a decrease in activity and connectivity was observed in cortical areas that are dense with 5-HT_{1A} receptor.
 Experimental data suggest that subcortical structures, particularly the thalamus, play a synergistic role with the cerebral cortex in mediating the psychedelic experience.
-LSD, through its binding to cortical 5-HT_{2A} receptor, may enhance excitatory neurotransmission along frontostriatal projections and, consequently, reduce thalamic filtering of sensory stimuli towards the cortex.
-This phenomenon appears to selectively involve ventral, intralaminar, and pulvinar nuclei.
+LSD, through its binding to cortical 5-HT_{2A} receptors, may enhance excitatory neurotransmission along frontostriatal projections and, consequently, reduce thalamic filtering of sensory stimuli towards the cortex.
+This phenomenon appears to involve ventral, intralaminar, and pulvinar nuclei selectively.

+Neurotoxicity

+Chronic administration of LSD has been associated with long-lasting schizophrenia-like behavioral changes in rodents, which were not blocked by serotonin 5-HT_{2A} receptor antagonism but may instead be related to LSD's dopamine D_{2}-like receptor agonism.
+Single macrodoses of LSD do not produce such changes in rodents, but the preceding findings may have implications for continuous psychedelic microdosing with LSD.

+LSD, via activation of serotonin 5-HT_{2} receptors, has been found to potentiate MDMA-induced serotonergic neurotoxicity in rodents.

 Pharmacokinetics

 Absorption

 The oral bioavailability of LSD was crudely estimated as approximately 71% using previous data on intravenous administration of LSD.
-The sample was equally divided between male and female subjects and there were no significant sex differences observed in the pharmacokinetics of LSD.
+The sample was equally divided between male and female subjects.
+There were no significant sex differences observed in the pharmacokinetics of LSD.
 In a subsequent higher-quality 2025 study, the oral bioavailability of LSD was about 80%.

 The pharmacokinetics of LSD were not properly determined until 2015, which is not surprising for a drug with the kind of low-μg potency that LSD possesses.
 In a sample of 16 healthy subjects, a single mid-range 200 μg oral dose of LSD was found to produce mean maximal concentrations of 4.5 ng/mL at a median of 1.5 hours (range 0.5–4 hours) post-administration.

 A large meal before taking LSD has been found to result in circulating levels that were 50% lower than on an empty stomach.